 “Mine aim hath ever been, and still is, to suppress whatever is the cause of contention amidst the peoples of the earth, and of separation amongst the nations, so that all men may be sanctified from every earthly attachment, and be set free to occupy themselves with their own interests.
 We entreat Our loved ones not to besmirch the hem of Our raiment with the dust of falsehood, neither to allow references to what they have regarded as miracles and prodigies to debase Our rank and station, or mar the purity and sanctity of Our name.”
 (24)

 No words could be plainer than these, regarding the station of miracles.
-Bahá’u’lláh warns mankind that the “corossion of ungodliness is eating into the vitals of human society.”
+Bahá’u’lláh warns mankind that the “corrosion of ungodliness is eating into the vitals of human society.”
 Nothing, He says, but the power of the Word of God through His Messengers, can cleanse and revive it.

 Then Bahá’u’lláh asks: Is it possible for man to transmute base metal into gold?
 As perplexing and difficult as such a task may be, He informs us, the still greater task of “converting satanic strength” (worldly desire) into heavenly power (detachment) is a task which the Messengers of God have “been empowered to accomplish”.
 No miracle can be greater than such a wonder.